 Mast cell stabilizer drugs are a class of medications that work by preventing the release of endogenous histamine and other similar mediators from mast cells.
 They do so by ‘strengthening’ the cell membrane of mast cells, preventing the release of histamine by degranulation.
 The main drugs used to stabilize mast cells are called Cromyln and Ketofein.

 What foods have mast cell stabilization effects?

 There are also some food chemicals that have promising mast cell stabilization effects including vitamin C and quercetin, a polyphenol from plants.
 However, the research for these products in the prevention of histamine toxicity isn’t very strong and is mostly based on theory at this point.
 Recommended doses also haven’t been established.
 It is best to discuss these options with your healthcare team before purchasing them, over the counter, for the management of histamine intolerance.

 Bottom Line about Histamine Intolerance

-Histamine intolerance is complex, and it can take a lot of investigation to understand your unique histamine tolerance threshold.
-It is HIGHLY recommended to work with a dietitian experienced in food intolerance to learn about histamine contents of foods and to ensure you are well-nourished.
+Histamine intolerance is complex.
+It can take a lot of investigation to understand your unique histamine tolerance threshold.
+It is HIGHLY recommended to work with a registered dietitian experienced in food intolerance to learn about histamine contents of foods and to ensure you are well-nourished.